return42/sphkerneldoc/linux_src_doc/fs/ubifs/super_c.rst

 Description
 -----------

-This is a helper function for '\ :c:func:`ubifs_iget`\ ' which validates various fields of a newly built inode to make sure they contain sane values and prevent possible vulnerabilities.
+This is a helper function for 'ubifs_iget()' which validates various fields of a newly built inode to make sure they contain sane values and prevent possible vulnerabilities.
 Returns zero if the inode is all right and a non-zero error code if not.